 As we chatted with Olga, I realized that Kim had departed, and only Mary, Tracy and I were enjoying our libations.
-About five minutes later, he walked in with a beautiful bouquet of flowers that he purchased at the flower stall at Gloucester Station and presented them to Mary in honor of Mother’s Day.
+About five minutes later, he walked in with a beautiful bouquet that he purchased at the flower stall at Gloucester Station and presented them to Mary in honor of Mother’s Day.
 And they say chivalry is dead!

 It was finally time for dinner, and among the two million Indian restaurants in London, I had booked Khan’s of Kensington in South Kensington before we left on the trip.
 It turned out to be a spectacular choice.